MengLiuPurdue/Graph-Topological-Data-Analysis/README.md

 # Graph-Topological-Data-Analysis
-This repo contains code for "Topological structure of deep learning predictions".
+This repo contains code for "Topological structure of complex predictions".
 ### packages requirement
 * pytorch
 * torchvision